Remembering who Hertz put in the passenger’s seat

 I also had some memorable drives.
 Bringing an accident damaged Capri up the M3, pulling nastily to the left was challenging.
+Picking up a Cortina from a hotel, I found the passenger seat coated with an interesting looking white substance which, disappointingly, turned out to be soap powder.
 Being stopped en route to Liverpool in an Escort by a young cop and told ‘If I catch you driving in Runcorn like that again …’ has kept me in the South ever since.
 Geoff and I did a reasonably lucrative special on country roads down to Weymouth to pick up an abandoned Cortina, with one of the finest bacon sandwiches en route.
 Shuttling new cars from a dealer in Essex one foggy night was challenging but eerily pretty.

 But the best drive was a solo one up to Manchester on a December night.
 It started snowing on Edgware Road and as I got onto the M1 it was beginning to lay.
 Had I been in a Mark III, I’d have been more circumspect, but I had enough confidence in the dark blue Mark IV Cortina 2.0 GL (memory is a funny thing) to enter the third lane to overtake – being less used this is always the first lane to get slippery.
 By the time I came off onto the M6 it was snowing heavily, but as the road was near empty and the surface was still OK, I was travelling at about 80 mph.
 At this speed, the snowflakes were coming at me near horizontally.
 I accelerated to 100 at which point, in the light of full beam headlamps, the whole effect became reminiscent of the stargate sequence from Stanley Kubrick’s 2001.
 It was entrancing.
 In hindsight I’m sure I was a twitch away from disaster but I was young and John Peel was playing The Ramones on the radio.